 Rescheduling or Deferring Final Assessments or Exams

-If you are unable to write an in-person final exam in June 2022 or August 2022 due to illness or other reasons, submit a petition to defer your in-person exam by the end of term.
+If you are unable to write an in-person final exam due to illness or other reasons, submit a petition to defer your in-person exam by January 6, 2023.

-If you are unable to write an online final assessment due to illness or other reasons, contact your instructor to reschedule the assessment for a different date in June or August, or submit a Term Work Extension petition to complete the assessment after the end of the term in which the course was scheduled.
+If you are unable to write an online final assessment due to illness or other reasons, contact your instructor to reschedule the assessment for a different date.
+If you are unable to make arrangements with your instructor to complete the online final assessment by January 6, 2023, you can submit a Term Work Extension petition to complete the assessment after the end of the term in which the course was scheduled.

 Follow the links below to learn about final exams and assessments, including the rules and what to do if you are unable to write an exam or assessment.